enkidevs/curriculum/JavaScript/Ecmascript 2015/stringing-it-all-together.md

 * `"+firstName+" "+surname+"`
 * `#firstName + #surname`
 %exp
 There are two ways of printing a variable's value.
-The first one is to wrap the variable in a string or, the one we use here is to call directly the value of the variable using `${variable}` syntax.
+The first one is to wrap the variable in a string.
+The second one, the one used in this example, is called `expression interpolation`.
 %

 ---